eloisacelaje/eloisacelaje/README.md

 - 🎨 Digital artist and graphic designer, usually work on logos.
 - 👩🏻‍💻 Member of Icreatechs Community.
 ## I'm currently . . .
-- 🌱 learning PHP Laravel.
+- 🌱 learning PHP Laravel and Vue
 - 🔭 working on a Timetabling System.

 ## How to reach me: